Our climate emergency performance

 We try to keep this information up to date, however due to reporting timescales, this data may differ from the latest quarterly performance report.

-• Total tonnes of CO2e 11.773 (12 monthly rolling data for October 2022 to September 2023).
+- Total tonnes of CO2e 11.251 (12 monthly rolling data for April 2023 to March 2024).

-• Total tonnes of CO2e per FTE 1.55 (12 monthly rolling data for October 2022 to September 2023).
+- Total tonnes of CO2e per FTE 1.45 (12 monthly rolling data for April 2023 to March 2024).

-• Variance % since baseline (2019) - 49% reduction (based on Kent County Council (KCC) action only, excludes decarbonisation of grid supplied energy).
+- Variance % since baseline (2019) - 54% reduction (based on Kent County Council (KCC) action only, excludes decarbonisation of grid supplied energy).

 **This is an approximation of CO2e emissions, using the government conversion factors for electricity (2023).

-***Data taken from the LASER GHG Report 2023-24 Q2.
+***Data taken from the LASER GHG Report 2023-24 Q4.
 Includes street lighting, highways assets, signals and displays, Commercial Services, traded companies and KCC buildings including leased buildings, fleet vehicles and KCC business mileage.
 Emissions calculated using data for electricity, gas, heating fuels, fleet fuels and business mileage.